How Many Calories in Scotch? A Deep Dive into the Boozy Calories

 Q: Can I drink scotch on a keto diet?

 A: Pure scotch is keto-friendly as it contains no carbohydrates.
-However, the calories from alcohol still need to be considered within the overall daily caloric intake of a ketogenic diet.
+Even so, the calories from alcohol still need to be considered within the overall daily caloric intake of a ketogenic diet.

 Conclusion: Making Informed Choices